The Carvalho Boom and the Stages of Quadcopter Flight

 Impacts and Musings

-So, perhaps the theory of how the air is moving over the drone is correct, or perhaps it isn’t.
-I later heard that Dr. Fernando Kassis Carvalho (AgroEfetiva, Sao Paulo, Brazil) observed a similar phenomenon where swath width no longer changed after 13 or 14 m/s (personal communication).
-So, whatever the reason, the impact seems clear.
-Does this mean we’ll see a new generation of quadcopters with front mounted booms?
-That would be interesting, as it revisits the very early drone designs that employed conventional hydraulic nozzles on horizontal booms (albeit in the wrong location).
+Perhaps our description of how the air is moving over the drone is correct, or perhaps it isn’t quite right.
+Dr. Fernando Kassis Carvalho (no relation to Nino and Emilio) (AgroEfetiva, Sao Paulo, Brazil) recently shared that he also observed swath width no longer changed at speeds exceeding 13 or 14 m/s (personal communication).
+So, whatever the aerodynamic cause, the result seems clear.

-Should we also consider returning to hydraulic nozzles?
-Dr. Ulisses Antuniassi (Prof., Sao Paulo State University) studied a rotary atomizer from a DJI T40 and from a XAG P60 with WG fungicides, SL herbicides and either MSO or NIS adjuvants and found no trends in VMD, relative span or DV 0.1 Work by Dr. Steven Fredericks (Land O’Lakes) showed that the rotary atomizer from a DJI T40 created droplets roughly one ASABE category smaller than the software indicated.
-Common knowledge is that the XAG version produces a coarser spray quality than anticipated, and slow motion video produced by Mark Ledebuhr (Application Insight LLC) and Dr. Michael Reinke (Michigan State University) clearly showed the flooding issue reported by Dr. Andrew Hewitt (University of Queensland), where excessive flow to the nozzle interferes with its ability produce a uniform droplet size.
-And, I photographed no less than nine different rotary atomizer designs while at the End-User meeting.
-So, perhaps.
+Further, work by Dr. Steven Fredericks (Land O’Lakes) showed that the rotary atomizer from a DJI T40 created droplets roughly one ASABE category smaller than the software indicated.
+Conversely, common knowledge is that the XAG P100 version produces a coarser spray quality than anticipated, and slow motion video produced by Mark Ledebuhr (Application Insight LLC) and Dr. Michael Reinke (Michigan State University) clearly showed the flooding issue reported by Dr. Andrew Hewitt (University of Queensland), where excessive flow to the disc interferes with its ability produce a uniform droplet size.

-And what of kinematics?
-A drone’s acceleration time is calculated by dividing the change in velocity by the acceleration rate.
-We’ve seen at DJI T100 travel up to 100 m before it reaches target velocity.
-Admittedly, that’s when full and attempting to fly at high speed, but Kevin Falk (Corteva Agriscience) has related acceleration times between 25 and 50 m for 40 L drones.
 What happens to the spray from a quadcopter drone with a front mounted boom as it transitions through the stages of flight?
-Likely nothing good.
-Multiple headlands would be an impractical solution.
-Perhaps it’s sufficient reason for drones to start flying racetrack flight patterns like planes and helicopters, where they achieve high speed before passing over the target area.
+We don’t know for sure, but we can infer an inconsistent swath.
+Perhaps the prolonged acceleration time is sufficient reason for drones to start flying racetrack flight patterns like planes and helicopters, where they reach sufficient speed before passing over and spraying the target area.
 Current software does not allow that practice.

 Acknowledgements